tbanj/Assignments/Assignments/README.md

 # Assignments
-This repository contains students assignments and solutions
+This repository contains students assignments and nice!!!